-Galaktoboureko, (pr. ga-lahk-to-BOO-reh-koh), also written Galaktomboureko or Galatoboureko, is possibly the king of sweets for many in Greece and the one I prefer the most.
-A fabulous semolina cream, rich and consistent, lies in the middle, between thin layers of crispy phyllo which are bathed in syrup.
+Galaktoboureko, (pr. ga-lahk-to-BOO-reh-koh), also written Galatoboureko, is a traditional Greek dessert, possibly the king of sweets for many in Greece and the one I prefer the most.

 It’s one of my favourite desserts and if I didn’t mind the calories, I could eat this for breakfast, lunch and dinner and not want anything else.

 In Greece and Cyprus in the old years they used to say that you are not a worthy housewife if you didn’t know how to make thin phyllo from scratch

 Nowadays it’s much easier to make galaktomboureko or other recipes using store bought phyllo, because it’s much easier.

 You can also make individual ones, wrapped in a roll.

 To make the rolls, cut the phyllo sheets in the middle, from the narrow side.

 Add about two to three spoonfuls of cream, 4 – 6 cm below the edge and fold one of the sides on top of the cream, then fold the other side and then fold the remaining to form a roll.

 Place them in a baking tray, next to the other and bake until golden.

 Finally add the syrup.